Working with Reports, Batch Jobs, and XMLports

 Printing a Report

-You can print a report from the Print button on the options page that appears when you open the report or from the menu bar in Preview.
+You print a report by choosing the Print button on the report request page or on the menu bar on the Preview page.

 Printing Reports in Thai